flare-foundation/flare-hardhat-starter/scripts/fassets/README.md

 Read more about FAssets https://dev.flare.network/fassets/overview

-- Run `autoRedeem.ts` to execute auto-redeem of fXRP from Sepolia to underlying XRP address using LayerZero compose.
+- Run `autoRedeem.ts` to execute auto-redeem of FXRP from Sepolia to the underlying XRP Ledger address using LayerZero compose.
 - Run `executeMinting.ts` to execute FAssets minting using FDC Merkle proofs.
 Handles proof retrieval and contract interaction.
 Run after the `reserveCollateral.ts` script.
 - Run `getLotSize.ts` to get the FAssets system lot size.
 - Run `getRedemptionQueue.ts` to get the FAssets system agent redemption queue.